gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-ticket-sales.md

 And that's not all.
 Our friends from the [Denver Gophers user's group](http://www.meetup.com/Denver-Go-Language-User-Group/) are hosting a pre GopherCon kick off party on the night before the conference, so head over to their [registration page and RSVP](http://www.meetup.com/Denver-Go-Language-User-Group/events/222335594/) if you will be in Denver on the Tuesday evening.

 And that still isn't all!
-In addition to the lightning talks and general Go hacking, there will be a small number of themed rooms run by members of the Go community.
+In addition to the lightning talks and general Go hacking on Friday, there will be a small number of themed rooms run by members of the Go community.
 Stay tuned for more details.

 You can read more on the [GopherCon 2015 website](http://gophercon.com website.